Wondering if you should patent your idea?

 If you do come up with something like your idea, there is still hope.
 You will still have to disclose that you saw the previously filed or patented idea, but if you can give your idea a brand new twist, by adding something else new and different, it may pass the novelty filter after all.
 But that’s not all, there are three more filters to go.

 Making something larger or smaller.
-For a real life example, look at the iPhone and the iPad.
+For a real-life example, look at the iPhone and the iPad.
 The iPad, while some call it innovative – is it patentable under the non-obviousness criteria?
-Not in my mind, since its simply, really, just a larger iPhone.
+Not in my mind, since its simple, really, just a larger iPhone.
 It shares most of its components with the iPhone, and apart from the size, and the lack of cellular voice capability, it’s basically the same device

-Taking the same thing which works in one space, and doing it in an other.
-May be a great idea, or a good business, but patentable?
+Taking the same thing which works in one space, and doing it in another.
+Maybe a great idea, or a good business, but patentable?
 For example, Uber for Flowers?
 Yo for Pizza?
-AirBnB for cooking?
-This one is a little trickier, because in many cases you do have to change the model a lot in order for it it work, and in some cases, you will add that new component, while you are changing the model, which will make it non-obviousness.
+Airbnb for cooking?
+This one is a little trickier because in many cases you do have to change the model a lot in order for it works, and in some cases, you will add that new component, while you are changing the model, which will make it non-obviousness.
 For example, let’s say “Yo for Pizza” – this is obvious, because Yo is a communications tool between people, and one of those people just happens to now be a pizza place.
 Or Magic, that service that gets you anything you want, within reason, via text.
-May be a great business idea, but patentable based on non-obviousness, not in my opinion.
-Say Uber for Flowers, is delivering flowers on demand from hobbyist florists on demand – the only difference is that the delivery is from a non-florist.
-In fact, a lot of the sharing economy, gig economy businesses are likely not patentable in their business model, however the algorithms that run them may be.
+It may be a great business idea, but patentable based on non-obviousness, not in my opinion.
+Say Uber for Flowers, is delivering flowers on-demand from hobbyist florists on demand – the only difference is that the delivery is from a non-florist.
+In fact, a lot of the sharing economy, gig economy businesses are likely not patentable in their business model, however, the algorithms that run them may be.
 We’ll cover that in the final post on “visibility”

 The inventive step and non-obviousness reflect a general patentability requirement present in most patent laws, according to which an invention should be sufficiently inventive—i.e., non-obvious—in order to be patented.
 In other words, “[the] nonobviousness principle asks whether the invention is an adequate distance beyond or above the state of the art.”